rackerlabs/support-how-to/content/how-to/dedicated-hosting/manage-user-permissions-for-dedicated-hosting/index.md

 2. Click on the specific linked cloud account, device, or service and select the tab accordingly.

-#### Assign by product group

-Allows you to select a **Product Group** containing linked cloud accounts, devices, or services and do the following tasks:

-- Associate it with users or **User Groups**
-- Assign users or **User Groups** portal access permissions.

-To assign permissions by product group, perform the following steps:

-1. Click on **Assign by Product Group**.

-2. Click on the specific **Product Group** and select the tab accordingly.

-**Note**: It is most efficient to create product groups and and assign permissions to these groups rather than assign permissions to each individual user.
-This makes it easier to manage and update permissions.

 ### Manage groups

 This section shows you how to manage groups.